pi3d/pi3d.github.com/html/_sources/FAQ.txt

   for use) or move and rotate the object and camera.
 Sprite and ImageSprite shapes are one sided so cannot be seen from behind, try using a Plane instead

+  Prior to v2.9 of pi3d there was a bug that stopped shapes with very large numbers of vertices rendering at all (c.
+25000).
+Upgrade to a version post 2.9 to see if this fixes the problem.

 unlit silhouettes
 ~~~~~~~~~~~~~~~~~